 - Economics or a related discipline (e.g. finance)

 - Business, Management, Politics, Law, Accounting, Psychology, Quantitative Sociology or Financial Journalism

 - A quantitative discipline, such as Mathematics, Engineering, Computer Science or a Natural Science.

 Months of entry

-This new Development Economics course is designed to give you an understanding of key issues in economic development and provide you with rigorous economic theory and statistical tools to be able to analyse policies and assess their impact on economic and human development.
+Want to develop a rewarding career as a development economist in the public or private sector?
+This course will appeal to you if you have a quantitative background.
+You will develop your understanding of the key issues in economic development, and explore the economic theory and statistical tools you need to analyse policies and assess their impact on economic and human development.